-Part of the objects for which the Trust was established is the advancement of religion and the arts by promoting the investigation, study and practice of the religion, science and philosophy of Spiritualism.
+Part of the objectives for which the Trust was established is the advancement of religion and the arts by promoting the investigation, study and practice of the religion, science and philosophy of Spiritualism.

-To meet this aim for investigation, and to research into the science behind the religion, The Sir Arthur Conan Doyle Centre has set up a Psychical Research and Investigations Unit.
+To meet this aim for investigation, and to research into the science behind the religion, The Sir Arthur Conan Doyle Centre has set up a Psychic Investigations Unit.

 The Sir Arthur Conan Doyle Centre is so called in commemoration of this great man’s contribution to Spiritualism and indeed to psychical research and investigation.
 We are proud to be able to serve the community by providing these services and in doing so to provide a facility for the benefit of the physical, mental, emotional and spiritual welfare of society.

-To contact us: email email@example.com or call us on 0131 625 0700 and we will respond.
+To contact us: email firstname.lastname@example.org or call us on 0131 625 0700 and we will respond.
 All enquiries are treated as confidential however we will need to know some personal information about you such as where you live and contact telephone numbers (including landline if applicable and email address).

 What the PIU Does